scuzzydude/asimov/asimov.md

 Dodgers, Dodgers, Dodgers.
 You want an asterisk, I'll give you an asterisk.

-When it comes to heroes in mythology about in five hundred years, Babe and Shoeless Joe will be but bit players.
-There will be one hero they world will remember, and all they'll remember about the cities the hero conquered that those were city's of sin and the worst kind of excess, unsustainable and rude behavior, not good values.
+When it comes to heroes in mythology in five hundred years, Babe and Shoeless Joe will be but bit players.
+There will be one hero they world will remember, and all they'll remember about the cities the hero conquered that those were places of sin and the worst kind of excess, unsustainable property based lifestyles and rude behavior, not good values.
 I think baseball might thrive for another five hundred years because of this legend, and all the Dodgers will be remembered for is somebody the hero had to stand up to.

 Baseball just went through several decades of showing the world's children that the way to achieve your dreams if by being big and strong, if not naturally, then by shooting yourself up with steroids.
 Along comes this kid -- the smallest player in professional baseball in forty years -- from a country where he grew up under very meager circumstances but with fantastic parents that allowed him to dream an impossible dream and go for it.
 When Jose Altuve signed a contract with the Astros in 2007 as a 16-year-old for \$15,000, it was already like climbing Mount Everest without oxygen.
-What Jose achieved in his career was not too good to be true, but impossible.
-A kid from Venezuela -- a kid who had a dream.
+What Jose achieved in his career was not too good to be true.
+It was impossible.
+A kid from Venezuela with nothing but great parents.
+A kid who had a dream.

-Hollywood, the asterisk is you will always be the villain in the greatest hero story of sports.
+Hollywood, the asterisk is this.
+You will always be the villain in the greatest hero story of in the history of sports.
 And yes, my evil plan is to trick Hollywood into putting up a counter effort in the genius economy into nullifying my story of genius with one of their own.
 There's no story better, and Hollywood is so vain you'll stick to your fantasy while a real legend of impossible triumph passes you by.
 I'm sure they're some genius young screenwriter in Venezuela already working on it.

 Jose Altuve is no cheater.